Extraordinary Care

-About Dawg
+About DAWG

 In 1992 the City Council for the City of Mission Viejo decided animal services could best be provided locally rather than contracting out for services.
 The new shelter was built and ready for homeless pets in October, 1993.